mstefarov/fCraft/branch-0.60x/README.txt

 fCraft's original code, they belong to you and you are free to do absolutely anything with them.
 However, if you would like to distribute whole modified copies of fCraft, please follow the MIT License terms.

+fCraft uses and bundles Devart dotConnect for MySQL, under free license.
+Full text of the Devart dotConnect for MySQL license should be included with your copy of fCraft in LICENSE.dotConnect.txt

 Original Minecraft was developed by Markus "Notch" Petersson of Mojang, and is not affiliated with fCraft in any way. fCraft does not use any code, assets,